Dion: Distributed Orthonormalized Updates: Update Rules for Non-Matrix Parameters

 \section{Update Rules for Non-Matrix Parameters}

-We provide further details here on the use of Adam and Lion for scalar parameter updates, along with a more thorough explanation of the normalization and scaling factors given in \autoref{tab:scaling-factors}.
-The objective here is to maintain consistent learning rate transfer across model sizes for both matrix and scalar parameter updates---any model size, two optimizers, one learning rate.
+We now detail the use of Adam and Lion for scalar parameters, and explain the normalization and scaling rules summarized in \autoref{tab:scaling-factors}.
+The goal is to ensure consistent learning rate transfer across model sizes—\emph{one base learning rate, two optimizers, all parameter types}.